AndreiBoris/riddle-game/README.md

 TO PLAY:

-The current version of the game runs only in python.
-So if have Python2 installed you can run it by cloning this repository and then finding this directory in your favorite terminal and running

-python riddle_game.py

-in the terminal.
-It will give you two options, New and Load.
-Just choose a New game by typing

-new

-If you want to load a previously saved game typing load will instantly do that for you.
+If you're not familar with Python, you can run it by downloading the zip file.
+Extracting it.
+Making sure you have Python 2.7.something installed (from Python website) and then right clicking on riddle_game.py and running it with Python.

 ABOUT: